-Friends of Samuels Library and Samuels Library Foundation ("the Foundation") are related Organizations of the Library that were created to support the Library.
-The related Organizations have not been consolidated in the Library's financial statements since they are separate entities and do not meet the requirements for consolidation.
-During the year, The Foundation dissolved its operations and donated the remaining funds to the Library.
-The Foundation donated to the Library \$6,816 and \$0 for the years ended June 30, 2013 and 2012, respectively.
+Friends of Samuels Library is a related Organization of the Library that was created to support the Library.
+The related Organization has not been consolidated in the Library's financial statements since it is a separate entity and does not meet the requirements for consolidation.
+Friends of Samuels Library donated \$2,905 to the Library for the year ended June 30, 2014.